fahadsaleem020/ebravo-scrapper/README.md

 - `host`: The host URL used to construct the complete URL of each channel.
 - `port`: The port on which the server listens.

-These configuration variables can be adjusted to customize the behavior of the server.
+These configuration variables are set in the code and should not be modified unless you want to scrape from a different URL or change the file path or port.

 ## License